Browser Access Authentication Bypass for URIs

 Background

 NPA Browser Access is designed to enforce authentication for all incoming requests.
 As a result, any unauthenticated requests are automatically redirected to an Identity Provider (IdP) for authentication.
-In scenarios where URIs cannot carry an authentication cookie, the URI Auth Bypass feature for Browser Access provides a solution by bypassing authentication for the configured URI(s) and forwarding the request to the destination.
+In scenarios where one or more URIs cannot carry an authentication cookie, the URI Auth Bypass feature for Browser Access provides a solution by bypassing authentication for the configured URI(s) and forwarding the request to the destination.

 Example: